by David M. Reutter

 Bread is a commodity not always sold or available in commissaries, so prisoners make “soup sandwiches.”
 This involves opening one end of a ramen noodle pack and filling it with hot water for about a minute.
 Once the water is drained off, the block of ramen, which is partly cooked but still firm, is split into two flat pieces and filled with mackerel, tuna, pork rinds or chips and condiments as desired.

 Larger “spreads” may contain ramen or chips as a base plus pickles, eggs, summer sausage, Slim Jims or virtually anything to add taste.
 Improvised tamales, burritos, pizzas and even cakes are possible.
 For example, a jail-house recipe for “sweet and sour pork” includes pork rinds, cherry Kool-Aid mix, V8 or tomato juice, ketchup, sugar and (where available) soy sauce.

-Prisoners are not just innovative when it comes to concocting recipes from food available in the commissary and chow hall; they can also be entrepreneurial.
+Prisoners are not just innovative when it comes to concocting recipes from food available in the commissary and chow hall; they also can be entrepreneurial.
 When Seth Sundberg was serving time in California, he avoided eating meat in the chow hall that was delivered to the kitchen in boxes stamped “not for human consumption,” and developed a granola bar using oatmeal, honey, trail mix and peanut butter.